pdghawk/optionpricer/README.rst

 Although, the ideas were translated into python.
 I have previously designed some larger C++ projects during my roles as a scientific researcher, with similar differential equation solving routines etc in C++, and so wanted to write this package in python for a change.
+I'm also anticipating the potential for leveraging Tensorflow's GPU libraries for both PDE and Monte Carlo pricing methods for high-dimensional multi-asset options where GPU's could be very useful.